We create education grounded in quality improvement and best practices for adult learning.

 Currently, UBC CPD is leading the design of Team-Based Care Education Series tailored for VDoFP members and their teams.
 The series is expected to be delivered in Fall 2022.

 This program ran from 2014-2019, with a hiatus during the pandemic.
-Now, in 2022, VDoFP has contracted UBC CPD to redesign and update the education meet the current needs of physicians in our ever-evolving education landscape.
-This will involve transitioning workshops to a hybrid model of in-person and online learning, creating stand-alone online modules, and updating content based on new research and evidence.
+In 2022, VDoFP contracted UBC CPD to redesign and update the education meet the current needs of physicians in our ever-evolving education landscape.
+This involved transitioning workshops to a hybrid model of in-person and online learning, creating stand-alone online modules, and updating content based on new research and evidence.

 Doctor’s Lounge Series